Our Program Teaches:

 Problem Solving, Decision Making, Creativity, and Critical Thinking - at home or at your child's school.

 Future Problem Solving engages kids from grades 4-12 (or equivalent) to apply critical and creative thinking to significant issues from a diverse range of community and global topics, including business/ economics, science/technology, and social/political concerns.
-Students become equipped to with the skills and vision to design and promote positive outcomes for society.
+Students become equipped with the skills and vision to design and promote positive outcomes for society.

 Your child will become one of over 250,000 students who have participated over the last decade.